 While you may be able to score a discounted rate from the venue to have your wedding on a Sunday night, since most people have the Monday holiday off, you'll find that flights and hotel costs skyrocket on these weekends.
 Keep this in mind when picking one of these, as some guests may have to decline coming because of the extra travel costs.

 Weekend of October 7-9, 2017

-This may seem like a great time to have a wedding, since a lot of people travel during the Thanksgiving time, but it can be a very tough time for a wedding.
-For one reason, prices of travel and hotels go up during Thanksgiving.
+This may seem like a great time to have a wedding, since a lot of people travel over Thanksgiving, but it can be a very tough time for a wedding.
+For one thing, prices for travel and hotels go up during Thanksgiving.
 The other reason is that people usually spend this holiday with their family members.
 So if you have a lot of guests who do not live locally, they may not be able to attend.

 3. New Year's Eve

 A New Year's Eve wedding may seem like a fun idea.
-What better way to celebrate the end of one New Year and the start of another with a wedding?
-Beware of high-prices at venues and from vendors if you plan to do this date.
+What better way to celebrate the end of one New Year and the start of another than with a wedding?
+Beware of high prices at venues and from vendors if you plan to choose this date.